JayaswalPrateek/MyCSnotesForME/Data Strs.md

 		- `someMap[key]` returns value
 		- keys are immutable and values are mutable
 	12. <mark style="background: #BBFABBA6;">multimap</mark>
-		- same functions as a map but allows duplicate keys but the key-value pairs must be unique
+		- same as a map but allows duplicate keys but the key-value pairs must be unique
 			- hence `.at()` function not available
 	13. <mark style="background: #BBFABBA6;">unordered map</mark>
 		- like map but keys are not stored in sorted order